jimweirich/rspec-given/README.md

 Conover](http://rubygems.org/profiles/sconoversf).

 ## Configuration

-Just require 'rspec/given' in the spec helper of your project and it is ready to go.

 If the RSpec format option document, html or textmate is chosen, RSpec/Given will automatically add additional source code information to